Updated: May 6

-There have been many incidents in which children have stolen their parent’s guns, and gotten into accidents, in some cases, children have even stolen their parent’s firearms deliberately, and hurt others along with themselves.
+There have been many incidents in which children have stolen their parent’s guns, and gotten into accidents, in some cases, children have even stolen their parent’s firearms deliberately and hurt others along with themselves.
 Therefore, if you want your children to be responsible gun owners when they grow up, you need to lead by example and be a responsible gun owner now and keep your firearms away from the reach of your children.

 Many states and municipalities in the US, including Delaware (Del.
 Code Ann. tit.
 11, § 603), have safe storage laws.
 One of the best ways to keep your guns safe is to invest in a gun lockbox, security locker, or gun safe.
 Now, there are many different kinds of safes available in the market, in different price ranges, and the one you need depends a lot upon the type of firearms you own, their size, how many you own, and how much ammo you have stockpiled.
 Remember, it is also very important to properly store your bulk ammo to avoid exposure to moisture and access by kids.